Your board’s role

 Knowing what drives a positive workplace culture will help you find ways to improve it.

-In this section, we'll explain the key improvement areas and provide tips and other research.
+This section explains the key improvement areas and provides tips and other research.

 Organisational integrity